-- Possessing articles which may constitute a fire risk such as cigarette lighters, matches, candles or incense; - Tampering with electrical equipment and lithium batteries, which may constitute a fire risk; - Using or possessing any potentially harmful weapon, ammunition, or explosive, including any sort of knife, fireworks, BB guns and laser pens; - Possessing appliances with a heating element such as toasters, electric fires and fan heaters, although pupils may have and use hair dryers, and hair straighteners provided that they have their HM's expressed permission and that the appliances are subject to annual PAT testing; - Using the Woodstock Road to access Summertown or the Quad Side of the campus - Going into the Memorial Building, maintenance areas within the School, the kitchens, on the roof of any school building, all grass in the Quad area; - · Entering any building works; - Going on any of the fields on the Field Side of the campus either when dark or past 5.45pm each evening when light without a member of staff accompanying (e.g. House football); - Keeping of any animals on-site; - Keeping privately owned cars or motorcycles in or near the School during term time; - Driving a car or riding a motorcycle in or near the School grounds, or giving a lift to others; - Riding a bicycle on school grounds.
+- Possessing articles which may constitute a fire risk such as cigarette lighters, matches, candles or incense; - Tampering with electrical equipment and lithium batteries, which may constitute a fire risk; - Using or possessing any potentially harmful weapon, ammunition, or explosive, including any sort of knife, fireworks, BB guns and laser pens; - Possessing tattoo kits; - Possessing appliances with a heating element such as toasters, electric fires and fan heaters, although pupils may have and use hair dryers, and hair straighteners provided that they have their HM's expressed permission and that the appliances are subject to annual PAT testing; - Using the Woodstock Road to access Summertown or the Quad Side of the campus - Going into the Memorial Building, maintenance areas within the School, the kitchens, on the roof of any school building, all grass in the Quad area; - Entering any building works; - Going on any of the fields on the Field Side of the campus either when dark or past 5.45pm each evening when light without a member of staff accompanying (e.g. House football); - Keeping of any animals on-site; - Keeping privately owned cars or motorcycles in or near the School during term time; - Driving a car or riding a motorcycle in or near the School grounds, or giving a lift to others; - Riding a bicycle on school grounds.
 A helmet MUST be worn if a bicycle is ridden outside of the school grounds.
 Bicycles must be left in the designated areas.
 They should always be left locked.
-The School can accept no responsibility for pupils' bicycles.
+The School can accept no responsibility for pupils' bicycles. - The use of e-scooters by day pupils or boarders on the School grounds or on public land.